Defining Our Production Region

 MNPG is using SARE grant funds to define the growing region for Northern Native Pecans.
 In order to brand and trademark “Northern Pecans” a clear distinction needs to be made between “Northern Native Pecans” and other native pecan varieties.

 Currently, MNPG collects pecans from growers in Missouri, Kansas, and Northern Oklahoma.
 Our hypothesis is that pecans from Southern Oklahoma are larger, and are closer genetically to “Southern Varieties” of Native Pecans.
 The research in this project will delineate the “Northern” growing region.
-A clear definition of the growing region will strengthen the overall “Northern Pecan” brand.
+Clear definition of the growing region will strengthen the overall “Northern Pecan” brand.

 Allison Miller, Ph.D. an ethnobotanist on the faculty at St. Louis University is carrying out research to define the growing region for Northern Native Pecans.
 Dr. Miller’s academic research is dedicated to pecans, and focuses on the geographic movement of native pecan varieties over time.
 She has done significant genomic-based research on the pecan.